mrled/hugo-theme-cistercian/readme.md

 Both are in [cistercian.head.html](layouts/partials/cistercian.head.html).
 See that file for details.

 Note that you should not add styles to the `hugo-theme-cistercian-font-frbcistercian` class, which is the class for the `<span>` element containing the actual Cistercian Unicode codepoints found in the `cistercian.html` partial.
 If you apply the `font-size` style to that class and use annotations, Firefox will display the annotations overlaid over the center of the Cistercian character.
 (Chrome does not exhibit this behavior.)

-You should avoid using the `cistercian.html` partial directly, instead use `cistercianAnnotated.html` and `cistercianUnannotated.html` partials, and style the `hugo-theme-cistercian-container` class which contains the Cistercian numeral's parent element and, if annotated, child `<rt>` and `<rp>` elements.
+You can use `cistercianRaw.html` for fine grained control over the characters and what they return, but for the normal case inside HTML templates try using `cistercianAnnotated.html` and `cistercianUnannotated.html` if they meet your needs.
+You can style the `hugo-theme-cistercian-container` class which contains the Cistercian numeral's parent element and, if annotated, child `<rt>` and `<rp>` elements.
 These elements are styled in the `cistercian.head.html` partial and you could modify or override this for your own site.